techcow2/netsim/beta/README.md

 3. Comparison of simulation quality between different models
 4. Overall stability during extended usage

-## 📣 Providing Feedback

-Your feedback is crucial for improving NetSim!
-Please report any issues or suggestions through one of these channels:

-- Open an issue on our GitHub repository
-- Join our Discord server and post in the #beta-feedback channel
-- Send an email to beta-feedback@netsim.example.com

 ## ⏪ Reverting to Stable

 If you encounter critical issues with the beta build, you can revert to the stable version by: